SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

-### 12.6.7 When to use Newton or quasi-Newton methods
+When to use Newton or quasi-Newton methods:

-Use Newton or quasi-Newton methods when:

 - You need high-accuracy solutions.
 - The problem is smooth and reasonably well-conditioned.